 Frontier Associates LLC and University of Texas at Austin

-Jay Zarnikau teaches in the departments of Economics, Statistics, and LBJ School of Public Affairs at the University of Texas, where he earned his PhD in Economics.
-He is a Vice President at Frontier Energy, and was previously a principal and founder of Frontier Associates LLC, a consultancy focused on energy efficiency and energy policy.
-Jay formerly served as Director of Electric Utility Regulation at the Public Utility Commission of Texas.
+Jay Zarnikau is a senior lecturer in the Department of Economics at The University of Texas, where he also received a Ph.D. degree.
+Jay formerly served as the Director of Electric Utility Regulation at the Public Utility Commission of Texas.

 Estimating marginal effects of key factors that influence wholesale electricity demand and price distributions in Texas via quantile variable selection methods

 Using a large data set from the Electric Reliability Council of Texas, this study uses quantile regressions and attendant variable selection methods to choose the most important factors that influence demand and price distributions; subsequently, the…

 This paper explores determinants of day-ahead market prices for ancillary services and energy in the Electric Reliability Council of Texas (ERCOT).

 Zonal merit-order effects of wind generation development on day-ahead and real-time electricity market prices in Texas

 This paper uses a regression-based approach to explore the impact of wind generation development on wholesale electricity prices in the ERCOT market.